-The descriptions of the models given in this handbook are based on the technical specifications at the time of writing.
-This handbook covers all items of equipment (both standard and optional) available for these models but whether or not these are fitted to the vehicle depends on the version, options selected and the country where the vehicle is sold.
+The description of the models given in this manual is based on the technical specifications at the time of writing.
+The manual covers all items of equipment (both standard and optional) available for these models, but whether or not these are fitted to the vehicle depends on the version, the options selected and the country where the vehicle is sold.